matloff/TidyverseSkeptic/README.md

 data.frame(x=x) %>% filter(x > 8)
 ```

-That's a lot of machinery to implement one little vector operation, one
+That's a lot of machinery to implement one little vector operation --
+conversion to a data frame, pipes, **filter()** -- an
-that is of course quite common.
+operation that is of course quite common.

 ## Case study:  an overly rigid philosophy